n00b-cat/Blackjack/readme.md

 **Multiplayer support:** Players can connect to the server and play together

 **Real-time updates:**
-The game updates for all players constantly showing their actions and turn time
+Using node.js the game updates for all players showing their actions.

 ## Installation
 How to set up project and installing node.js

 ### Settings
-Here is how you can change
+Here is how you can change some of the settings for the game.

 ## Dependencies